iloveyii/apis/README.md

-API
+APIs
 ===============================

-This is a php demo application which show the use of APIs.
+This is a php demo application which shows the use of APIs.
 It is demonstrating the creation and consuming of three different kind of Apis i.e RESTful, RPC, and SOAP.

 ![Screenshot](http://apis.softhem.se/screenshot.png)
 # [Demo](http://apis.softhem.se/)